team2393/FRC2023/README.md

   * Grabber sensor, try to grab cube vs cone using suitable grabber motor speeds and sensor delays
   * Update GrabCone, GrabCube, GabberEject commands
   * Test and calibrate intake
+    * Move intake to angle setpoints 0, 90, 100, ...
+    * How to turn intake spinner on/off?
+      Run when "out" based on angle?
+      Run when "out" _and_ sensor indicates there's no game piece, yet?
   * Test/adjust/update the great coordinator:
     * Intake and arm movement to take gamepieces
-    * How to turn intake spinner on/off?
     * Commands to move intake continuously?
 Or "out", "in", "stored"?
     * Lift/arm/intake handling for near/mid/far node placement of gamepieces
   * Test 'DriveUphillCommand' with actual robot